Ravi-Raghavan/ESE-5460-Final-Project/README.md

 - Images: associated social media images
 - Labels: misinformation categories

-Dataset details and preprocessing follow the setup described in *r/Fakeddit: A New Multimodal Benchmark Dataset for Fine-grained Fake News Detection*.
+> **Note to Instructor:** Dataset details follow the setup described in *r/Fakeddit: A New Multimodal Benchmark Dataset for Fine-grained Fake News Detection*

-> **Note:** Due to size constraints, the dataset is not included in this repository.
+> **Note to Instructor:** Due to size constraints, the dataset is not included in this repository.

+## Dataset Preprocessing
+Following the instructions from the [r/Fakeddit paper](https://arxiv.org/pdf/1911.03854), we obtained the dataset from the official [Fakeddit GitHub repository](https://github.com/entitize/fakeddit).

+The repository provides a link to the dataset’s [Google Drive Folder](https://drive.google.com/drive/folders/1jU7qgDqU1je9Y0PMKJ_f31yXRo5uWGFm?usp=sharing)

+Since our project focuses on **multimodal analysis**, we use only the multimodal samples, which contain **both text and images**.

+Specifically, we downloaded the following files from the above Google Drive Link
+- `multimodal_train.tsv`
+- `multimodal_validate.tsv`
+- `multimodal_test_public.tsv`

 ## Models Implemented